On differentiability of volume time functions: Smoothing anti-Lipschitz time functions

 where $X^{(\lambda)}$ is the Jacobi field obtained by solving the $g_\lambda$-Jacobi equation.
 The results on the dependence with respect to the initial conditions and parameters of the theory of ordinary differential equations assure that this function is continuous~\cite{hartman2}. \qedskip

+\begin{corollary} Every stably causal spacetime endowed with a continuous metric $g$ admits a smooth time function with timelike gradient. \end{corollary}

+{ \sc Proof:} Any stably causal $C^0$ metric $g$ admits some smooth $\hat g\succ g$ such that $(\mcM, \hat g)$ is stably causal.
+This result holds for $g$ continuous, see \cite{FathiSiconolfiTime} (alternatively, the result might be obtained following \cite{NavarroMinguzzi} and adapting some steps to the low differentiability case wherever required).
+But any smooth time function for $(\mcM, \hat g)$ is a smooth time function for $(\mcM, g)$, which by Remark \ref{R11XII12.1} has timelike gradient with respect to both metrics. \qedskip

 We can use a strategy quite similar to that followed above to prove existence of smooth Cauchy time functions in globally hyperbolic spacetimes.
-In this connection we need to recall that global hyperbolicity is stable~\cite{FathiSiconolfiTime,NavarroMinguzzi}, in the sense that it is possible to find a smooth metric $\hat g\succ g$ such that $(\mcM,\hat g)$ is globally hyperbolic.
+This result was also announced by Seifert~\cite{Seifert,HE} who provided a non-transparent argument.
+A first detailed proof appeared in~\cite{BernalSanchez1, BernalSanchez}.